* BlackSheepHit: A mild example; although Duane is the de-facto lead singer, Joe sang lead on "Elvira".

 * ThePeteBest: Any of the pre-1973 members.

-* ThrowItIn: According to Joe Bonsall, the group was having difficulty finding the right sound for "I Guess It Never Hurts to Hurt Sometimes" until producer Ron Chancey caught him doing an impromptu [[Music/TheBeeGees Bee Gees]] impersonation in the bathroom.
+* ThrowItIn: According to Joe Bonsall in an interview with ''Radio/BobKingsleysCountryTop40'', the group was having difficulty finding the right sound for "I Guess It Never Hurts to Hurt Sometimes" until producer Ron Chancey caught him doing an impromptu [[Music/TheBeeGees Bee Gees]] impersonation in the bathroom and listening to it echo off the acoustic tile.
 He then had Bonsall do the song in a Bee Gees-esque falsetto, and it worked.